Flag of Turkey

-The national flag of Turkey, officially the Turkish flag (Türk bayrağı), is a red flag featuring a white star and crescent.
+The national flag of Turkey, officially the Turkish flag (Türk bayrağı), is a red flag featuring a white crescent and star on its emblem, based on the 18th-century flag of the Ottoman Empire.
 The flag is often called "the red flag" (al bayrak), and is referred to as "the red banner" (al sancak) in the Turkish national anthem.
-The current Turkish flag is directly derived from the late Ottoman flag, which had been adopted in the late 18th century and acquired its final form in 1844.
 The measures, geometric proportions, and exact tone of red of the flag of Turkey were legally standardized with the Turkish Flag Law on 29 May 1936.

 History

 The star and crescent design appears on Ottoman flags beginning in the late 18th or early 19th century.
-The white star and crescent moon on red as the flag of the Ottoman Empire was introduced 1844.
+The white star and crescent moon on red as the flag of the Ottoman Empire were introduced in 1844.

 After the declaration of the Republic of Turkey in 1923, the new administrative regime maintained the last flag of the Ottoman Empire.
 Proportional standardizations were introduced in the Turkish Flag Law of 1936.

-Legendary origins

-In accounting for the crescent and star symbol, the Ottomans sometimes referred to a legendary dream of the eponymous founder of the Ottoman house, Osman I, in which he is reported to have seen a moon rising from the breast of Sheikh Edebali whose daughter he sought to marry.
-"When full, it descended into his own breast.
-Then from his loins there sprang a tree, which as it grew came to cover the whole world with the shadow of its green and beautiful branches."
-Beneath it Osman saw the world spread out before him, surmounted by the crescent.